Doctor visa routes in Kingdom of Thailand

 What this means for doctors

-Of the 2 Kingdom of Thailand routes that commonly fit doctors, 0 need a sponsoring employer and 2 do not, and 0 can lead to permanent residence.
+Of the 2 Kingdom of Thailand routes that commonly fit doctors, 0 need a sponsoring employer and 2 do not, 0 have confirmed permanent residence mapping.
 Doctors work in a regulated field, so immigration approval is only half the journey: in most countries you must also clear a separate professional-registration or licensing step before you can practise in Kingdom of Thailand.
 That recognition process often takes as long as the visa itself, so it is worth starting in parallel.

 The most-used skilled route into Kingdom of Thailand overall is the Non-Immigrant Visa "B" + Work Permit; it is not specific to doctors but is worth understanding as the benchmark route.